 Many nations in Africa are ranked by the United Nations Human Development Index as the least developed nations on earth, with only two doctors per 10,000 people.
 New Zealand has 10 times that ratio.

 The challenge is enormous but each day we are making a difference as we provide surgical and healthcare solutions.
-As we work alongside local partners, mentoring and training people in their healthcare arena is a sustainable investment into improving the healthcare systems for the future.
+As we work alongside local partners, mentoring and training people in their healthcare arena, we are making a sustainable investment into improving the healthcare systems for the future., we are

 READY TO HELP TRANSFORM LIVES?